parisepigenetics/RASflow_EDC/README.md

 STRAND: "reverse" # "no", "yes", "reverse".
 For ht-seq counts: For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
 For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
 For stranded=reverse, these rules are reversed.
 FEATURE: transcript # "exon" or "transcript"

 ## aligner
 ALIGNER: hisat2

 ## tool for feature count
-COUNTER: htseq-count #  "featureCounts" or "htseq-count", I haven't tested featureCounts yet
+COUNTER: featureCounts # "featureCounts" or "htseq-count"
 ```
 For now only HISAT2 is available but I plan to add STAR.

-For an easy visualisation on a genome browser, bigwig files are generated.
+For an easy visualisation on a genome browser, BigWig files are generated.
 You can choose if you want to separate forward and reverse reads setting `BWSTRANDED`.

 Two counters are available:
 - [HTseq-count](https://htseq.readthedocs.io/en/master/count.html)